-- Pope Francis invites the Faithful to renew the consecration to the Immaculate Heart of Mary every March 25, Pope Francis, General Audience, March 22, 2023 - Act of Consecration to the Immaculate Heart of Mary, Pope Francis, March 25, 2022 - Act of Entrustment to Mary, Pope Francis - Pope Francis invites Catholics to renew consecration to Immaculate Heart of Mary on March 25, Catholic News Agency, March 22, 2023 - Pope Francis asked Catholics to renew Marian consecration every March 25.
-Here's what that means, Catholic News Agency, March 24, 2023 - Frequently Asked Questions about Marian Consecrations - Meaning of Consecration, article by Fr.
-Johann Roten, S.M., University of Dayton - Some Suggestions for Making a Marian Pilgrimage - References in the Catechism of the Catholic Church and the Compendium of the Catechism of the Catholic Church - The prayer of the Virgin Mary, Catechism: 2617-2619; - o In communion with the holy Mother of God, Catechism: 2673-2679; - o Mary's singular cooperation with the action of the Holy Spirit, Catechism: 2682; - o How is Christian prayer Marian?
+- Pope Francis invites the Faithful to renew the consecration to the Immaculate Heart of Mary every March 25, Pope Francis, General Audience, March 22, 2023 - Act of Consecration to the Immaculate Heart of Mary, Pope Francis, March 25, 2022 - Act of Entrustment to Mary, Pope Francis - Pope Francis invites us to cherish life and to entrust 2025 to Mary, Vatican News - Pope Francis invites Catholics to renew consecration to Immaculate Heart of Mary on March 25, Catholic News Agency, March 22, 2023 - Pope Francis asked Catholics to renew Marian consecration every March 25.
+Here's what that means, Catholic News Agency, March 24, 2023 - Frequently Asked Questions about Marian Consecrations - Marian Consecration and Entrustment, Msgr.
+Arthur Calkins - Meaning of Consecration to Mary, Fr.
+Johann Roten, S.M., University of Dayton - Some Suggestions for Making a Marian Pilgrimage - References in the Catechism of the Catholic Church and the Compendium of the Catechism of the Catholic Church - o The prayer of the Virgin Mary, Catechism: 2617-2619; - o In communion with the holy Mother of God, Catechism: 2673-2679; - o Mary's singular cooperation with the action of the Holy Spirit, Catechism: 2682; - o How is Christian prayer Marian?
 Compendium: 562 - o How does the Church pray to Mary?
-Compendium: 563 - Magisterial Documents - o Lumen Gentium 60-69 - o Marialis Cultus - o Redemptoris Mater - o Rosarium Virginis Mariae - Magisterial Documents on Mary from 1854-2003, University of Dayton - Prayers - o Litany of the Immaculate Heart of Mary - o Litany of Loreto - o Angelus - o Regina Caeli - o Magnificat
+Compendium: 563 - Magisterial Documents - o Lumen Gentium 60-69 - Marialis Cultus - o Redemptoris Mater - o Rosarium Virginis Mariae - Magisterial Documents on Mary from 1854-2003, University of Dayton - Prayers - o Litany of the Immaculate Heart of Mary - Litany of Loreto - o Angelus - o Regina Caeli - Magnificat